Afischbacher/Nhl.Api/README.md

 This constructor has no parameters.

-<a name='M-Nhl-Api-NhlStatisticsApi-GetGoalieStatsisticsLeadersAsync-Nhl-Api-Enumerations-Statistic-GoalieStatisticsType,Nhl-Api-Enumerations-Game-GameType,System-String,System-Int32-'></a>
+<a name='M-Nhl-Api-NhlStatisticsApi-GetGoalieStatisticsLeadersAsync-Nhl-Api-Enumerations-Statistic-GoalieStatisticsType,Nhl-Api-Enumerations-Game-GameType,System-String,System-Int32,System-Threading-CancellationToken-'></a>
-### GetGoalieStatsisticsLeadersAsync(goalieStatisticsType,seasonYear,gameType,limit) `method`
+### GetGoalieStatisticsLeadersAsync(goalieStatisticsType,seasonYear,gameType,limit,cancellationToken) `method`

 ##### Summary